iSirThijs/country-app/README.md

 The filters also use this service instead of using the URL for filtering directly from the API.
 The data is already there, so why not use it.

+### Filters
+The filters work by observing the query parameters in the app.
+When they change due to navigation the app filters the countries based on the filters.
+This way, whenever you search or change a filter, the link would change allowing you to go back using the history of the browser (which is a good UX practice)

+While this works for some basic tasks with query parameters, these filters are actually to complex.
+The query parameters become to long and with the currency filter on there are to many calls to `replace history` which browsers don't like.
+This is something I observed to late in the building of this app

+Granted I have time, I would refactor this using observables from the form directly into the country service that supplies the list of countries.
+I would also change the way the app stores the query parameters into a less long one.

 ### App design and UX
 The app also needs to look good.
 So I made a nice design and gave some attention to the UX